joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

     {{/each}}
     </ul>

-Additionally, we might see references to variables in the View Model to variables that have not been defined anywhere directly inside the View Model, such as:
+Additionally, we might see references to variables in the View Model that have not been defined directly anywhere inside the View Model, such as:

     export var ContactListViewModel = can.Map.extend({
         filterContacts: function(filterValue){